johncoleman83/printf/README.md

 ``_printf()`` uses the pointer to that specifier function to call the specifier function on the next argument from the ``arg_list``.
 Each specifier function writes a character one at a time as determined from the value in ``arg_list``.
-Our code writes the characters to a buffer, but it could be easily modified to write instead to standard output.
+Our code writes the characters to a buffer, but it could be quickly modified to write instead to standard output.
 For instances of the format string that are not specifiers (non '%' prefixed characters, whatever character is processed in the ``format`` string is written to the buffer one at a time.
 When the buffer